creme332/creme332.github.io/_posts/2026-01-25-building-crawler.md

 I avoided these tools because:

 1. They store websites in formats (e.g., WARC) that make programmatic editing difficult.
 The archived versions are not designed to be modified.
 2. They are written in languages (Go, Elixir, Java) that are not web-oriented.
-I wanted to use JavaScript or TypeScript because the NPM ecosystem is geared toward web development and contains libraries for DOM manipulation.
+I chose JavaScript or TypeScript because the NPM ecosystem is geared toward web development and provides libraries for DOM manipulation.
 3. They are too complex for my use case.
 If I encountered an issue (for example, if a tool failed on a particular website), it would be difficult to find a solution because the codebases are large and complex.
 Writing my own tool made it easier to modify the source code and integrate new changes.

 ### MHTML